 See an example of the kind of corps we are hoping to build - Colonial Williamsburg Fife and Drum Corps.

-Apply in January.
+Apply in September.
 To apply, complete an online application.
-In addition, student volunteers must complete a Student Volunteer Parent Permission Form (PDF), and two references.
+In addition, student volunteers must complete a Student Volunteer Parent Permission Form (PDF), and provide two references.

 Learn more about Student Volunteers.

 Historic Fort Snelling is a National Historic Landmark located right here in Minnesota.
 At the historic fort, visitors can learn not only about military history from before the Civil War through World War II, but also about slavery in Minnesota and the U.S.-Dakota War of 1862.